Sale Ends 31st January.

 Hervey Bay / Overnight Train

-Enjoy a free day in Hervey Bay today – one of the best sites for observing humpback whales during migration season, and the world’s first certified Whale Heritage Area.
-If the month is right, maybe spend the morning whale watching on the water, or rent a bike to cycle along the foreshore.
-Or you could take a leisurely stroll along the water’s edge, go kayaking or just enjoy one of the many gorgeous beaches nearby.
-Make sure you pick up some snacks for tonight's overnight train journey north on the famous 'Spirit of Queensland', from the train station at Maryborough West to Proserpine, just south-west of Airlie Beach, arriving early tomorrow morning.
+Enjoy a free day in Hervey Bay today – a prime location for observing humpback whales during migration season and the world’s first certified Whale Heritage Area.
+If the month is right, maybe spend the morning whale-watching on the water, or rent a bike to cycle along the foreshore.
+You could also take a leisurely stroll along the water’s edge, go kayaking or just enjoy one of the many Queensland beaches nearby.
+Make sure you pick up some snacks for tonight's overnight train journey north on the famous 'Spirit of Queensland.'
+Depart from the train station at Maryborough West and arrive in Proserpine, south-west of Airlie Beach, arriving early tomorrow morning.

 • Day 10